Deepakchawla/Mobile-Phone-Dataset-GSMArena/README.md

 # Mobile-Phone-Dataset-GSMArena
-This is Python script which scrap the GSMArena website mobile phones specification and save in the csv format files.
+This is Python script which scrape the GSMArena website mobile phones specification and save in the csv format files.

 ## Getting Started